photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     ```

     It's important to [increase the Docker memory limit](img/docker-resources-advanced.jpg) to 4 GB or more,
-    as the default of 2 GB may reduce indexing performance or cause unexpected restarts.
+    as the default of 2 GB may reduce indexing performance and cause unexpected restarts.

 !!! danger ""
     Always change `PHOTOPRISM_ADMIN_PASSWORD` so that PhotoPrism starts with a **secure initial password**.